kevinrodriguez-io/harbor/README.md

 $ harbor --help
 ```

+### Using the `drop_to_holders` command:

+⚠️ Warning, this costs around 2$ per NFT, so use it wisely.

+Similar to a Candy-Machine drop, but instead of creating a candy machine,
+it mints and airdrops directly to a Candy Machine set of Holders over the air.

+99% of the time you're better off using gumdrop.
+However, this command is made
+so you can airdrop, let's say: 0.json + 0.png to YourNFT #0 (Paired, 1:1); This
+allows for a more flexible and customizable airdrop.

+I've used this for JungleCats glitches.

 ### Using the `upload` Command:

 Given an `arweave-jwk.json` file and a `files` folder that contains candy-machine